zaiisao/Documentation/en/Interactive Broadcast/inject_stream_web.md

 - If the media stream is not injected successfully, the SDK may return the following error codes:

   - 2: The injected URL does not exist.
 Call this method again to inject the stream and ensure that the URL is valid.
   - 7: The SDK is not initialized.
-Ensure that the `RtcEngine` object is initialized before using this method.
+Ensure that the Client object is initialized before using this method.
   - 3: The app is not in the channel.
 Ensure that the app has joined the channel.

 ## Implementation

 To inject an online media stream, the user first joins a live broadcast channel in the "broadcaster" role.
-For how to initialize the engine and join a live broadcast channel, see [Quickstart Guide](https://docs.agora.io/en/Interactive%20Broadcast/android_video?platform=Android).
+For how to initialize the engine and join a live broadcast channel, see [Quickstart Guide](../../en/Interactive%20Broadcast/web_prepare.md).

 - To inject an online media stream:

-	The broadcaster (host) in the live broadcast channel can call the `addInjectStreamUrl` method to specify an online media stream and inject it into the channel.
+	The broadcaster (host) in the live broadcast channel can call the `Client.addInjectStreamUrl` method to specify an online media stream and inject it into the channel.

 	```javascript
 	var InjectStreamConfig = {